 Related Reads: An Intro To Richmond, Virginia’s Rising Rap Scene

 Over the past three years, Niagara Falls MC/producer Che Noir has gained a reputation as one of most incisive, hard-hitting and flat out best rappers on the east coast.
-Garnered by a reputation for intricate lyricism and sharp songwriting, she’s made a mark with streetwise lyrics and intelligent projects like Juno and Food For Thought that have established her as one of the brightest talents in rap.
+Garnered by a reputation for intricate lyricism and sharp songwriting reminiscent of east coast rappers of the 90s, she’s made a mark with streetwise lyrics and intelligent projects like Juno and Food For Thought that have established her as one of the brightest talents in rap.
 On the mic, Che Noir is a natural-born killer.
 Her flow is distinctively her own but reveals a deep connection to classic New York MCs.
 She’s a sharp lyricist and gifted storyteller, adept at relaying dramatic scenes and holding listeners in the palm of her hand.

 J Scienide is a true hip-hop head.
 This Washington, DC transplant is a crafty MC and producer who writes witty rhymes and uses obscure samples to create new sounds.
-Like a hip-hop mad scientist, he has a gift for combining various influences and making them into something unique and exciting.
+Like a hip-hop mad scientist, he has a gift for combining various influences, from the classic sounds of 90s east coast rappers to the forward-thinking sounds of today, and making them into something unique and exciting.
 His talents were recognized at an early age, and he’s been honing those skills ever since.
-Today, J Scienide continues to grow as an artist and a writer, as displayed on his two most recent releases, 2021’s Somebody’s Paradise and KAPUT!!!, which dropped in February.
+Today, J Scienide continues to grow as an artist and a writer, as displayed on recent releases like Somebody’s Paradise and KAPUT!!!.

 Related Reads: An Intro To Washington, DC’s Underrated Rap Scene

 Gabe ‘Nandez gained a worldly perspective from an early age, growing up shuttling back and forth between New York City and international locations thanks to his father’s job with the United Nations.
 A childhood abroad fueled his love of language and developed his ear for different sounds and dialects.
-Today ‘Nandez’s music is is largely influenced by his upbringing, characterized by multilingual raps while still embodying the gritty New York sound.
-His latest album, Strife, feels like the next step for ‘Nandez—his rapping has evolved into some of his most potent and nuanced work yet.
+Today ‘Nandez’s music is is largely influenced by his upbringing, characterized by multilingual raps while still embodying the gritty sound of 90s east coast hip-hop.
+For an entry point into his work, check out Strife, and album that feels like the next step for ‘Nandez and shows how his rap have evolved into some of his most potent and nuanced work yet.
 He’s not only one of the most interesting and eclectic rappers on the east coast, he’s also one of the best.

-Comprised of two of the best rappers on the east coast—ELUCID and billy woods— Armand Hammer are bringing new depth and creativity to New York City’s underground rap scene.
+Comprised of two of the best rappers on the east coast—ELUCID and billy woods— Armand Hammer are bringing new depth and creativity to New York City’s underground rap scene and east coast music in general.
 Together, the dynamic duo are creating some of the most atmospheric and complex music currently out in any genre.
-Armand Hammer have little patience for translating their lyrics — their verses are communicated through a dense haze of coded imagery that’s often difficult to decipher but wholly captivating.
-Their latest album, Haram, a collaboration with The Alchemist was one of 2021’s best, perfect for those who like their hip-hop laced with a heavy dose of the psychedelic and arcane.
+Armand Hammer have little patience for translating their lyrics — their verses are communicated through a dense haze of coded imagery that’s often difficult to decipher while remaining wholly captivating.
+Haram, Armand Hammer’s collaboration with The Alchemist, was one of 2021’s best, perfect for those who like their hip-hop laced with a heavy dose of the psychedelic and arcane.

-With a classic approach that hearkens back to hip-hop’s golden era, ILL Conscious has gained praise from audiences up and down the east coast.
-The Baltimore MC has been likened to AZ, Big Pun, Big L with the consciousness of Talib Kweli and the passion/word choice of Tupac.
+With a classic approach that hearkens back to rap’s golden era and 90s east coast hip-hop, ILL Conscious has gained praise from audiences up and down the eastern seaboard.
+The Baltimore MC has been likened to AZ, Big Pun, and Big L with the consciousness of Talib Kweli and the passion/word choice of Tupac.
 His lyrics are introspective and conceptual, and his beat selection is laced with a grimy edge that perfectly compliments his style.
-His latest offering, Acre of Diamonds, is a tour de force that puts his lyrical prowess on full display alongside choice guest appearance from fellow rising stars like Rome Streetz.
+His 2022 offering Acre of Diamonds is a tour de force that puts his lyrical prowess on full display alongside choice guest appearance from fellow rising stars like Rome Streetz.